An Algorithmic Framework for Strategic Fair Division: Fair Equilibria

 \section{Fair Equilibria}

-The existence of approximate equilibria gives us a tool for predicting the strategic outcomes of cake cutting protocols.
+The existence of equilibria (Theorems~\ref{thm:existence} and \ref{thm:ties}) gives us a tool for predicting the strategic outcomes of cake cutting protocols.
 In particular, classic protocols provide fairness guarantees when agents act honestly; but do they provide any fairness guarantees in equilibrium?

-We first make a simple yet important observation.
+We first make a simple yet crucial observation.
 In a proportional protocol, every agent is guaranteed a value of at least $1/n$ regardless of what the others are doing.
 Therefore, in every NE (if any) of the protocol, the agent still receives a piece worth at least $1/n$; otherwise it can deviate to the strategy that guarantees it a utility of $1/n$ and do better.
 Similarly, an $\varepsilon$-NE must be $\varepsilon$-proportional, i.e., each agent must receive a piece worth at least $1/n-\varepsilon$.
 Hence, classic protocols such as Dubins-Spanier, Even-Paz, and Selfridge-Conway guarantee (approximately) proportional outcomes in any (approximate) NE (and of course this observation carries over to the stronger notion of SPNE).

-We do not know whether an analogous general statement holds for envy-freeness (except for the case of two agents, where the two fairness notions coincide).
-However, our second result is the design of a specific GCC protocol that forces strategic agents to compute envy-free allocations in every NE.
-As we shall see, guaranteeing envy-free equilibria for any number of agents is quite nontrivial; in fact it remains open whether an analogous result holds when one asks for SPNE rather than just NE.
+One may wonder, though, whether the analogous statement for envy-freeness holds; the answer is negative.
+We demonstrate this via the Selfridge-Conway protocol --- a 3-agent envy-free protocol, which is given in its truthful, non-GCC form as Algorithm 3.
+To see why the protocol is envy free, note that the division of three pieces in steps 4, 5, and 6 is trivially envy free.
+For the division of the trimmings in step 9, agent $i$ is not envious because it chooses first, and agent $j$ is not envious because it was the one that cut the pieces (presumably, equally according to its value).
+In contrast, agent 1 may prefer the piece of trimmings that agent $i$ received in step 9, but overall agent 1 cannot envy $i$, because at best $i$ was able to ``reconstruct'' one of the three original pieces that was trimmed at step 2, which agent 1 values as much as the untrimmed piece it received in step 6.

+We construct an example by specifying the valuation functions of the agents and their strategies, and arguing that the strategies are in SPNE.
+The example will have the property that the first two agents receive utilities of $1$ (i.e. the maximum value).
+Therefore, we can safely assume their play is in equilibrium; this will allow us to define the strategies only on a small part of the game tree.
+In contrast, agent 3 will deviate from its truthful strategy to gain utility, but in doing so will become envious of agent 1.